Skip to main content

 4. Active users protected: Visitors mid-funnel continue uninterrupted

 Publishing is immediate and irreversible.
-There’s no built-in rollback — always test thoroughly in preview mode first.
+There’s no built-in rollback — always test thoroughly in preview mode first and then review your published funnel.

 Production URLs